-In 10 CFR 50.36(c)(5), "Administrative Controls" are, "the provisions relating to organization and management, procedures, recordkeeping, review and audit, and reporting necessary to assure operation of the facility in a safe manner."
-Programs established by the licensee, including the SG program, are listed in the administrative controls section of the TS to operate the facility in a safe manner.
-For Millstone Unit 3, the SG program requirements, including requirements for SG tube inspection and repair, are in TS 6.8.4.g, while the reporting requirements for the SG Program are in TS 6.9.1.7.
+Administrative controls are described as, "the provisions relating to organization and management, procedures, recordkeeping, review and audit, and reporting necessary to assure operation of the facility in a safe manner," in 10 CFR 50.36(c)(5).
+Programs established by the licensee, including the SG program, are listed in the administrative controls section of the TS and are established to operate the facility in a safe manner.
+For Salem Unit 1, the SG program requirements, including requirements for SG tube inspection and repair, are in TS 6.8.4.i, "Steam Generator (SG) Program," while the reporting requirements for the SG Program are in TS 6.9.1.10, "Steam Generator Tube Inspection Report."

 The TS for all PWR plants require that an SG program be established and implemented to ensure that SG tube integrity is maintained.
-For Millstone Unit 3, SG tube integrity is maintained by meeting the performance criteria specified in TS 6.8.4.g.b for structural and leakage integrity, consistent with the plant design and licensing basis.
-Technical specification 6.8.4.g.a requires that a condition monitoring assessment be performed during each outage in which the SG tubes are inspected, to confirm that the performance criteria are being met.
-TS 6.8.4.g.d includes provisions regarding the scope, frequency, and methods of SG tube inspections.
+For Salem Unit 1, SG tube integrity is maintained by meeting the performance criteria specified in TS 6.8.4.i.b for structural and leakage integrity, consistent with the plant design and licensing basis.
+Technical Specification 6.8.4.i.a requires that a condition monitoring assessment be performed during each outage in which the SG tubes are inspected, to confirm that the performance criteria are being met.
+Technical Specification 6.8.4.i.d includes provisions regarding the scope, frequency, and methods of SG tube inspections.
 These provisions require that the inspections be performed with the objective of detecting flaws of any type that may be present along the length of a tube, from the T/TS weld at the tube inlet to the T/TS weld at the tube outlet, and that may satisfy the applicable tube repair criteria.
-The applicable tube repair criteria, specified in TS 6.8.4 g.c., are that tubes found by inservice inspection to contain flaws with a depth equal to or exceeding 40 percent of the nominal wall thickness shall be plugged, unless the tubes are permitted to remain in service through application of the alternate repair criteria provided in TS 6.8.4.g.c.
+The applicable tube repair criteria, specified in TS 6.8.4.i.c., are that tubes found by inservice inspection to contain flaws with a depth equal to or exceeding 40 percent of the nominal wall thickness shall be plugged, unless the tubes are permitted to remain in service through application of the alternate repair criteria provided in TS 6.8.4.i.c.
 Section 3.4.6.2 of the plant TSs includes a limit on operational primary-to-secondary leakage of 150 gallons per day, which if exceeded, requires the plant to be promptly shut down.
-Should a flaw exceeding the tube repair limit not be detected during the periodic tube surveillance required by the plant technical specifications, the operational leakage limit provides added assurance of timely plant shutdown before tube structural and leakage integrity, consistent with the design and licensing bases, are impaired.
+Should a flaw exceeding the tube repair limit not be detected during the periodic tube surveillance required by the plant TSs, the operational leakage limit provides added assurance of timely plant shutdown before tube structural and leakage integrity, consistent with the design and licensing bases, are impaired.